garyhlai/garys-notebook-gatsby/src/pages/2020-07-06_1/index.md

 ```

 <br />

 Hopefully, by now you have a basic understanding of Re to delve further.
-Obviously this article chooses clarity over formality - to get more details, head to the official [documentation](https://docs.python.org/3/library/re.html#re.sub)!
+If some details don't make sense, it helps to just experiment with the code.
+This article chooses clarity over formality - to get more details, head to the official <u>[documentation](https://docs.python.org/3/library/re.html#re.sub)!</u>

-Footnotes
+### Footnotes

 1. Wikipedia contributors, "Regular expression," Wikipedia, The Free Encyclopedia, https://en.wikipedia.org/w/index.php?title=Regular_expression&oldid=963870282 (accessed July 7, 2020).